AsthaMathpal/ForeCasto/README.md

-🌦️ ForeCasto
+# 🌦️ ForeCasto

-A simple and elegant weather web app built using HTML, CSS, and JavaScript.
-It fetches real-time weather data from OpenWeatherMap API and displays temperature, humidity, wind speed, and weather conditions with dynamic icons and animations.
+ForeCasto is a sleek and interactive **weather web app** built with **HTML, CSS, and JavaScript**.
+It fetches real-time weather data from the **OpenWeatherMap API** and displays it with dynamic icons and animations, making checking the weather fun and visually appealing.

-Features
+## Features

-Search weather by city name
+- 🔍 Search weather by city name
-Displays temperature, humidity, and wind speed
+- 🌡️ Displays temperature, humidity, and wind speed
-Weather icons change based on real-time conditions Snow animation for snowy weather ❄️
+- 🌤️ Dynamic weather icons based on current conditions
+- ❄️ Snow animation for snowy weather
-Error handling for invalid locations
+- ⚠️ Error handling for invalid locations

-Tech Stack
+## Tech Stack

-HTML
+- HTML
-CSS
+- CSS
-JavaScript (Fetch API)
+- JavaScript (Fetch API)
-OpenWeatherMap API
+- OpenWeatherMap API

-Setup
-Clone the repository
-Open index.html in your browser
-Enter a city name and enjoy live weather updates!

-Live Demo
+## Live Demo

-ForeCasto on Vercel
-fore-casto.vercel.app
+Check it out here: [ForeCasto on Vercel](https://fore-casto.vercel.app)